BIGJRA/BIGJRA.github.io/reborn.md

     - Rock Slide
     - Iron Head

-Blake has a pretty tough doubles team that takes advantage of the power of Water and Ice-types but mainly from the physical side.
+Blake has a pretty tough doubles team that takes advantage of the power of Water and Ice types but mainly from the physical side.
 Intimidate Gyarados is good as usual, and paired with Snow Cloak Mamoswine they can crush your Pokemon that aren't as defensively blessed.
 In the back he has the speedy combo of Weavile, Starmie, and Slush Rush Sandslash, plus has a bulky Walrein with an extra 1.5x boost to defense thanks to natural hail.
 On top of that, the field boosts all of his Ice type attacks as well as Rock Slide, plus makes Thunder perfectly accurate.
 All in all this is a tough fight but not unbeatable!

 You have lots of options in fact beyond the standard overpowered doubles strats you generally have access to now like Wide Guard + Trick Room.
 For example, you too can harness perfectly accurate Thunder to easily dispatch Gyarados and Starmie.
-This field may help out Ice-types but arguably it can help Flying-types even more: Flying attacks are boosted by 1.5x here and Tailwind grants Strong Winds, allowing your Flying-types to ignore their Ice weaknesses and granting another 1.5x boost!
-There are also a ton of boosted attacks and abilities on this field - a shoutout to Aurorus, who gets 1.5x for Refrigerate, AND 1.5x for Hyper Voice being boosted, AND 1.5x for Ice-type moves being boosted on this field!
-You can also turn it to mountain with a burning move to cancel out the Ice-type bonus on Rock-type moves, too!
+This field may help out Ice types but arguably it can help Flying types even more: Flying attacks are boosted by 1.5x here and Tailwind grants Strong Winds, allowing your Flying types to ignore their Ice weaknesses and granting another 1.5x boost!
+There are also a ton of boosted attacks and abilities on this field - a shoutout to Aurorus, who gets 1.5x for Refrigerate, AND 1.5x for Hyper Voice being boosted, AND 1.5x for Ice type moves being boosted on this field!
+You can also turn it to mountain with a burning move to cancel out the Ice type bonus on Rock type moves, too!

 Once you win, Blake will fail.
 Wah.